sujaykundu777/fullstackopen-js/README.md

 # fullstackopen-js
-Full stack web app boilerplate using JS stack.
+Full stack web app boilerplate using JS stack.The goal of this project is to have a complete setup required for building mordern web applications using Javascript stack.

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lerna.js.org/)

-This project follows a monorepo-based architecture
+This project follows a monorepo-based architecture.
 ### Run App:

 ```sh